AgileSoftLabs Logo

 Deployment and Hosting Options

-Cost Analysis: Astro offers the lowest hosting costs due to static output, while Next.js on Vercel can become expensive at scale due to serverless function invocations and edge bandwidth.
-Remix on Cloudflare Workers provides an excellent balance of performance and cost efficiency for enterprise applications.
+Cost Analysis: Astro has the lowest hosting costs (static output).
+Remix on Cloudflare Workers provides an excellent balance of performance and cost.
+Next.js on Vercel can become expensive at scale due to serverless invocations and edge bandwidth.

 Comprehensive Scoring Matrix

-We evaluated each framework across 15 enterprise-critical criteria, scoring 1-10 where 10 is best:
+We evaluated each framework across 15 enterprise-critical criteria (1–10, where 10 is best):

 Interpretation: Next.js edges out competitors for comprehensive enterprise needs, but Remix and Astro excel in their specialized domains.
 The right choice depends entirely on your application's primary use case.